 T: 514-398-7967 | mark.lefsrud [at] mcgill.ca (Email) | Macdonald-Stewart Building, MS1-096 | Website

-Dr. Lefsrud, an Associate Professor at McGill University leads the Biomass Production Laboratory.
+Dr. Lefsrud is an Associate Professor at McGill University and leads the Biomass Production Laboratory.
 His upbringing on a farm and work in the oil fields of Alberta, Canada combined with his B.Sc. and M.Sc. in Agricultural and Bioresource Engineering and a Ph.D. in Plant Physiology gives him a very strong background in the fields of agriculture, biology, and engineering.
 His research program deals with the development of bioprocesses and improvements in plant growth environmental energy usage.

 The laboratory is focused on three areas: 1) The development and improvement of new sources of biomass (food, fibre and/or fuel); 2) The improvement of energy efficiency of greenhouses and plant growth environments (light (LEDs) and heating systems); and 3) The development quality practices for cannabis production; and 4) Development of monitoring techniques for plants and microorganisms using machine vision, nutrient monitoring, proteomics and metabolomics.
 His overall research philosophy is a holistic one in which focus on individual facets of an issue leads to a solution to the problem as a whole.